FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 1. On the host to be removed, execute the profile and then stop the node manager: `copstop`
 1. Check that all Transfer CFT nodes and node manager processes are stopped on the host to be removed.
-1. Execute the following command, where &lt;host to remove> is the name of host to remove as referenced in cft.multi\_node.hostnames:
+1. Execute the following command, where &lt;host to remove> is the name of host to remove as referenced in `cft.multi_node.hostnames`:
     ```
     cft remove_host -hostname <host to remove>
     ```